Potency Testing Benefits and Requirements

 Potency testing measures the concentration of the active pharmaceutical ingredient (API).
 This essential test ensures the API concentration matches its intended amount and provides value-added benefits to pharmacies including:

-- Confirms a preparation is accurate and precise
+- Confirms the preparation is accurate and precise.

 Potency Testing Requirements

-- Certify that labels of drug products include correct names and concentrations of ingredients, total volume, beyond use date, appropriate route of administration, storage conditions, and other information for safe use
+- Certify that labels of drug products include correct names and concentrations of ingredients, total volume, beyond use date, appropriate route of administration, dosage form, storage conditions, and other information for safe use.

 Food and Drug Administration (FDA) 503B Outsourcing Facilities